shaedmg/haikyu-team-builder/README.md

 5. **Remover jugador**: Haz clic en un jugador ya asignado para removerlo
 6. **Equipo completo**: Cuando tengas todas las posiciones llenas, verás una notificación

+## Deploy (GitHub Pages)

+This project is configured with a GitHub Actions workflow (`.github/workflows/deploy.yml`).
+On every push to `master` or `main` it will:

+1. Install dependencies (npm ci)
+2. Compile TypeScript (`npm run build` -> outputs to `dist/`)
+3. Copy static files (html, css, assets, json data, service worker, manifest) into a temporary `build/` folder
+4. Inject the short commit SHA into `sw.js` (updates `CACHE_VERSION` and `CACHE_NAME`) to force clients to fetch the new service worker and avoid stale caches
+5. Publish the artifact to GitHub Pages

+After the first successful run, enable Pages in the repository settings (Deploy from GitHub Actions).
+Subsequent pushes auto-update the site.

+### Cache Busting

+The service worker version strings are replaced with the current commit hash (first 8 chars).
+Any deployment invalidates previous caches because the cache name changes.
+If you also want to force reload of `init.js`, you can add a query param in `index.html` like `dist/init.js?v=__BUILD_HASH__` via a sed step in the workflow.

+### Local Testing of SW

+Run `npm start` then open DevTools > Application > Service Workers.
+After modifying `sw.js`, reload with "Update on reload" enabled to bypass stale caches.

+### Private vs Public Repository

+GitHub Pages supports private repos only on paid plans.
+For a free public site, make the repository public.
+If you need to keep source private, consider deploying to Netlify/Vercel instead.

+### Custom Domain

+If you add a custom domain, create a `CNAME` file with the domain name at the project root and commit it.
+Update canonical/meta tags to reflect the new domain.

 ## 📁 Estructura del proyecto

 ```